Britannia Monument: Dedications

 On the top plinth are named four of the ships he sailed on for each battle.

-On the western face - i.e. inland again - a Latin inscription reads: "This great man Norfolk boasts her own, not only as born there of a respectable family, and as there having received his early education, but her own also in talents, manners and mind."
+On the western face – i.e. inland – a Latin inscription reads: "This great man Norfolk boasts her own, not only as born there of a respectable family, and as there having received his early education, but her own also in talents, manners and mind."

 Song and poem

 There is a song called "Nelson's Monument" which refers to the monument.